EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2018-06-20-laravel-testing-models.md

 }
 {% endhighlight %}

-Run the migration for creating the table for articles.
+Then run the migration for creating the table for articles.

 {% highlight bash %}
 php artisan migrate